madMAx43v3r/chia-gigahorse/README.md

 - 1.562 % when using CPU(s) to farm compressed plots
 - 0 % for regular uncompressed plots

-When you find a block there's a chance the farmer reward is used as fee, this is a random process.
+When you find a block there's a chance the 0.25 XCH farmer reward is used as fee, this is a random process.

 When the fee is paid from a block, you will see a log entry like this:
 ```